 Solution#15 can be considered as candidate for normative work for enhancing the description of the Authorization function role.

 Solution#2 requires coordination and feedback on security aspects for the appropriate user consent at AEF to be considered for stage 2 impacts in normative work.

+Solution#18 can be considered as candidate for normative work for enabling resource owner’s consent in the context of group.

+Solution#20 can be considered as candidate for normative work for enhancing the procedure to obtain resource owner consent upon service API invocation at AEF.

 NOTE 1: Security aspects are in scope of SA3 and further coordination with SA3 is required.